Lake Superior Woodturners MEETING DETAILS

 I have some ringing of the ears at 48, and that’s probably from shooting guns in my earlier years

-• Periodically inspect your cords supplying your lathe.
+without hearing protection. - Periodically inspect your cords supplying your lathe.
 The shop can be an unforgiving

 environment, so check your cords to make sure there’s no fraying or exposed conductors.
 Make